kyleflan/simpitemp/README.md

 `pm2 startup`

-Copy and past the generated command to create a startup script, then run:
+Copy and paste the generated command to create a startup script, then run:

 `pm2 save`